oracle/tribuo/docs/FAQs.md

 Tribuo, we've separated training from prediction.
 Tribuo's fit method is called "train" and lives on the `Trainer` interface, whereas Tribuo's "predict" method lives on the Model class.
 Tribuo uses the same predict call to produce both the outputs and the scores for those outputs.
-It's predict method is the equivalent of both "predict" and "predict\_proba" in scikit-learn.
+Its predict method is the equivalent of both "predict" and "predict\_proba" in scikit-learn.
 We made this separation between training and prediction so as to enable the type system to act as a gate-keeper on prediction; preditions cannot be made using untrained models when it's impossible to have an untrained model with a predict method.
-This separation does mean that integrating new libraries is more complex than with scikit-learn, since with scikit-learn it is possible to simply export a small number of methods with specific names.
+This separation means that integrating new libraries is more complex with Tribuo than with scikit-learn, since with scikit-learn it is possible to simply export a small number of methods with specific names.
 With Tribuo on the other hand, the interface needs to depend on Tribuo; however, implementing Tribuo's interfaces comes with other benefits.

 ### Why are there feature objects?
 Why not just use arrays?